I subject landscape to the course of a painting process and vice versa.

 metamorphosis of the trace into the vision.

-self-formulation by the construction of the image.
-It is nowhere else outside the picture.
+This abstraction is nowhere else outside the picture.

 It seems more and more abstract but sources from reality.